YashashreeKolhe/covid-wit-opd-scheduling/README.md

 ## Built with

 * IBM DB2 warehouse - The database used
+*	Java Spring Boot  - The compute platform for handling logic and web API
+* Angular 9 - The web framework used
+* Maven - Dependency management
 * IBM Cloud Foundry - Build and deployment platform for Angular Web App and Spring Web api
-* Maven - Dependency management